Excel VBA: Create a Progress Bar While Macro Is Running

 End Sub

-• All the cells within the first 100 rows and columns will take 5.
-And a progress bar will run showing the progress of your task.
+• All the cells within the first 100 rows and columns will get the value 5 and a progress bar will run showing the progress of your task.

 Progress Bar While a Macro is Running in Excel VBA